phpmyadmin/phpmyadmin/faq.rst

 allows you to explore a table by representing its data in a scatter plot.
 You can locate this feature by selecting a table and clicking the 'Search' tab.
 One of the sub-tabs in the 'Table Search' page is 'Zoom Search'.
-Consider the table REL_persons in FAQ 6.6 for an example.
-To use zoom search, two columns need to be selected, for example, id and town_code.
-The id values will be represented on one axis and town_code values on the other axis.
-Each row will be represented as a point in a scatter plot based on its id and town_code.
+Consider the table REL\_persons in :ref:`faq6_6` for an example.
+To use zoom search, two columns need to be selected, for example, id and town\_code.
+The id values will be represented on one axis and town\_code values on the other axis.
+Each row will be represented as a point in a scatter plot based on its id and town\_code.
 You can include two additional search criteria apart from the two fields to display.
 You can choose which field should be displayed as label for each point.
-If a display column has been set for the table (see FAQ 6.7), it is taken as the label unless you specify otherwise.
+If a display column has been set for the table (see :ref:`faqdisplay`), it is taken as the label unless you specify otherwise.
 You can also select the maximum number of rows you want to be displayed in the plot by specifing it in the 'Max rows to plot' field.
 Once you have decided over your criteria, click 'Go' to display the plot.
 After the plot is generated, you can use the mousewheel to zoom in and out of the plot.
 In addition, panning feature is enabled to navigate through the plot.
 You can zoom-in to a certail level of detail and use panning to locate your area of